The Biggest Loser Pinoy Edition

-The Biggest Loser Pinoy Edition is a reality competition airing on ABS-CBN.
-It was based on The Biggest Loser franchise that first became popular in the United States.
+The Biggest Loser Pinoy Edition is a Philippine television reality competition show broadcast by ABS-CBN.
+The show is based on the American game show of the same title.
+Originally hosted by Sharon Cuneta, it aired on the network's Primetime Bida and Yes Weekend! line up from May 30, 2011, to April 26, 2014, replacing Green Rose and was rep by Pinoy Big Brother: All In.
+Iza Calzado served as the final host.

 Premise

 Each season of The Biggest Loser starts with a weigh-in to determine the contestants' starting weights, which serve as the baseline for determining the overall winner.

 The contestants are separated into two teams of six contestants, each wearing separate colored T-shirts.
 The trainers are responsible (in conjunction with medical personnel retained by the show) for designing comprehensive workout and nutrition plans and teaching them to the contestants.
 However, the contestants are individually responsible for implementing the principles taught.

 During an episode, various challenges and temptations are featured.
 Those who win a particular challenge are given special privileges, such as a weight advantage for the next weigh-in or even full immunity from being voted off the show.

 Each week culminates in another weigh-in to determine which team has lost the most weight for that week, in percentage of total weight lost.
 The team that has lost the least percentage during that week (known as "falling below the yellow line", which refers to a line featured on a video screen showing the cutoff between safety and being at-risk) will have one member voted off (unless the team consists of only one remaining member, in which case there is no vote).
 The vote is usually made by the other teams, though some episodes feature one team making the decision alone.

 When the number of contestants has shrunk to a predetermined smaller number (unknown to the contestants), the teams are dissolved and the contestants compete one-on-one against each other.